Frequently Asked Questions for PhD Application

 Is the Graduate Record Examination (GRE) mandatory?

 Only the GRE general exam is required for admission to the department.
-However, you can take the optional subject/advanced section in your undergraduate major if you feel it will give the Admissions Committee more insight into your qualifications.
+You also have the option of taking the optional subject/advanced section in your undergraduate major in addition to the general exam if you feel it will give the Admissions Committee more insight into your qualifications.
 GRE scores are valid for 5 years.

 How do I report my GRE scores/What are the reporting codes?